yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-A simple [AscDescSorterBase\`2](#T-MutatorFX-FilterMutator-AscDescSorterBase`2 'MutatorFX.FilterMutator.AscDescSorterBase`2') implementation, which accepts the implementation details in constructor.
+A simple [AscDescSorterBase\`2](#T-MutatorFX-FilterMutator-AscDescSorterBase`2 'MutatorFX.FilterMutator.AscDescSorterBase`2')implementation, which accepts the implementation details in constructor.

 ##### Generic Types